 Traveling without kiddos and looking to let loose with your friends or your other half?
 Journey just over an hour into neighboring New Jersey and spin the wheel in Atlantic City.
 Play a hand or two of blackjack, relax on the beach, stroll along the boardwalk, or take in a show: It’s all possible in Atlantic City!

-Start your visit to Atlantic City where all the action is: the Atlantic City Boardwalk.
+Start your visit to Atlantic City at the heart of all the action: the Atlantic City Boardwalk.
 Take in the grandeur of the casinos, the fun atmosphere spilling out of the bars and restaurants, and the feeling of the salty air on your skin.

 Get a feel for the uniquely Atlantic City vibe before going for a spin in one of the many casinos.
 Want to get your fill?
 Head to the largest casino in AC: the Borgata Hotel Casino and Spa.